What is an Intranet SSL Certificate?

-CA/Browser Forum (CA/B), the regulatory body that governs the SSL industry, does not allow Public CAs to issue Public SSL Certificates to Private Internal Networks covered under IETF RFC 1918.
+CA/Browser Forum (CA/B), the regulatory body that governs the SSL industry, does not allow Public CAs to issue SSL Certificates to Internal Names.
+SSL for Private Internal Networks is covered under IETF RFC 1918.

 So, internal/private Servers have to use SSL Certificates from Private CAs or Self-Signed Certificates.
 Of course, some of these Public CAs do issue Intranet/non-Public SSL Certificates using non-Public Root Certificates.
 SecureNT Intranet SSL does the same but offers it quickly and at a much more attractive price.

 But, what to do if the Client browser gives an error while accessing Servers with Intranet SSL?

 Windows PCs and Macs having SecureNT Intranet SSL CA root certificate chain added to their operating system’s certificate store will automatically trust the server and users will not know the difference.

 For this, two Intranet Root Certificates need to be installed once, on each Windows client PC.
 On a Mac, customers will need to open Keychain Manager and explicitly trust each of the two root certificates.
 To automate the installation of root certificates on multiple machines es, one can use Microsoft’s Group Policy for PCs; and Parallel’s Device Management for Macs.
 Click here to find the installation details.

 Firefox does not use the operating system’s certificate store for storing the root certificates.
 So, the root certificate chain is added differently.
 Read this article for details.

 Types of Intranet SSL Certificates offered by SecureNT